curiousTauseef/rtl-cheat/standard-cell-library.md

 Yosys can take a standard cell library file in `.lib` Liberty file format.

 TODO find spec.
-Mentioned at: http://www.csee.umbc.edu/~cpatel2/links/641/slides/lect05_LIB.pdf
+Mentioned at: <http://www.csee.umbc.edu/~cpatel2/links/641/slides/lect05_LIB.pdf>

 Contains the following information for each cell:

+- cell area.
+TODO: 0.0 indicates unspecified?
 - delays.
 TODO: isn't that also contained in the `specify` directive: <http://verilog.renerta.com/source/vrg00044.htm>
-- leakage
+- leakage, for power
-- cell area.
-TODO: 0.0 indicates unspecified?
 - cell function: logical function they implement, in a one liner boolean expression

 ### Delay model